Heino Finkelmann: Biography

-After earning an engineering degree, Finkelmann graduated 1972 as chemist (Diplom) from Technical University of Berlin.
-1975 he earned his PhD at the Paderborn University under the supervision of Horst Stegemeyer in Physical Chemistry.
+After earning an engineering degree, Finkelmann graduated 1972 as chemist (Diplom) from Technische Universität Berlin.
+In 1975, he earned his PhD at the Paderborn University under the supervision of Horst Stegemeyer in Physical Chemistry.

 After three years of Postdoc under the guidance of Helmut Ringsdorf at the Johannes Gutenberg University Mainz, Finkelmann habilitated from 1978 to 1984 at the Clausthal University of Technology with the group of Günther Rehage in Physical Chemistry.